SDC-Fall-2024/team24/README.md

 - Jimmy

 ### Project Description
-Badgr is a programming language based on a subset of C with some additional features.
+Badgr is a programming language based on C with some additional features.
+It is bulit on a tree-walking interpreter written in Java.
+The build system uses Make.

-There is 2 parts to the language implementation:
-- A tree-walking interpreter
-- A bytecode compiler and Virtual Machine

 ### Built With

-* C
 * Java
 * Make